DiamondLightSource/setuptools_openapi_generator/README.rst

 Releases       https://github.com/garryod/setuptools_openapi_generator/releases
 ============== ==============================================================

-To generate an API client in your project, simply add `setuptools_openapi_generator` to the `build-system.requires` section of your `pyproject.toml`.
+To generate an API client in your project, simply add :code:`setuptools_openapi_generator` to the :code:`build-system.requires` section of your :code:`pyproject.toml`.

-Client generation can be configured via a `tool` entry in the `pyproject.toml` as below:
+Client generation can be configured via a :code:`tool` entry in the :code:`pyproject.toml` as below:

 .. code-block:: toml